www.stalkvictims.info - weapons page

 Quick Education

 Knowledge is power.
-Start with Massad Ayoob's books: In the Gravest Extreme and The Ayoob Files: The Book.
-Then go to a legal library and tell the librarian you want to see everything in the statute books about guns, assault, homicide and self-defence.
+Start with Massad Ayoob's book: In the Gravest Extreme.
+Then go to a legal library and tell the librarian you want to see everything in the statute books about guns, assault, homicide and self-defense.
 The more knowledgeable you are, the less likely you are to make a tragic mistake.

 Deadly Force